apollographql/apollo-client/README.md

 Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
 It allows you to easily build UI components that fetch data via GraphQL.

-Apollo Client aims to comply with the the [Working Draft of the GraphQL specification](https://spec.graphql.org/draft/).
+Apollo Client aims to comply with the [Working Draft of the GraphQL specification](https://spec.graphql.org/draft/).

 | ☑️  Apollo Client User Survey |
 | :----- |